ayoul3/Privesc/README.md

 # Privilege escalation on z/OS

 Some scripts to quickly escalate on z/OS given certain misconfigurations.
-These techniques have been around for a while, I just stringed some code together to have something easy to use in pentest.
+These techniques have been around for a while, I just stringed some code together to have something easy to use in a pentest.

 ## ELV.APF
 ### Description